-- 1. If the student feels that the sanction is unwarranted or unjust, he or she must utilize a process of appeal by first meeting with the professor of record, then meeting with the chair of the department in which the infraction occurred, and finally meeting with the dean of the school in which the infraction occurred, if warranted. - 2.
-If after completing step one (above), the student continues to feel that the final sanction is unwarranted or unjust due to new information, procedural error, or an excessive or unjust penalty, a formal grievance can only be filed after the process above has taken place, and within 15 working days from the date of the vice provost's letter confirming the violation.
+- 1. If the student feels that the sanction is unwarranted or unjust due to new information, procedural error, or an excessive or unjust penalty, he or she must utilize a process of appeal as described in the academic catalog section: Undergraduate Student Grievance and Appeals Procedure.
+The appeal procedure begins with the student initiating a meeting with the professor of record, then meeting with the chair of the department in which the infraction occurred, and finally meeting with the dean of the school in which the infraction occurred, if warranted.
+For all steps in the grievance and appeal process, refer to the academic catalog at catalog.apu.edu. - 2.
+If, after completing step 1 (above), the student continues to feel that the final sanction is unwarranted or unjust due to new information, procedural error, or an excessive or unjust penalty, a formal grievance can only be filed after the process above has taken place and within fifteen (15) business days from the date of the Office of the Provost's letter confirming the violation. - 3.
+A formal written grievance may be submitted to the Office of the Provost designee that includes the following: - a) A statement addressing how the appeal meets one or more of the three following criteria necessary for a formal appeal: - New information or evidence exists that was not considered in the original appeal. - An error was made in determination of the academic integrity violation (must have evidence to prove this error). - Standards different from those established in written course, department, school, college, or university policies, if specific policies exist, were used in assigning the academic integrity violation. - b) A description of the outcome of the informal discussion process as described in Section V.C.1.

-- 3. A formal written grievance may be submitted to the vice provost for undergraduate programs that includes the following: - a) A statement addressing how the appeal meets one or more of the following criteria necessary for a formal appeal: - (1) New information or evidence exists that was not considered in the original appeal. - (2) An error was made in determination of the academic integrity violation (must have evidence to prove this error). - (3) Standards different from those established in written course, department, school, college, or university policies, if specific policies exist, were used in assigning the academic integrity violation. - b) A description of the outcome of the informal discussion process as described in Section V.A.1. - c) Any relevant documents the student would like to have reviewed as part of the appeal process. - d) A copy of the course syllabus and assignment descriptions.
+- c) Any relevant documents the student would like to have reviewed as part of the appeal process. - d) A copy of the course syllabus and assignment descriptions.